saiyam911/learning-library/workshops/cloud-native-devops-workshop/stack-template/dbcs/README.md

 ![](images/14.png)

++ If you are unable to resolve the errors, then look up the `artifacts` folder and you shall find a working sample of `MyDBCSTemplate.yaml`.
+You could either import this directly or copy paste the same into the Template Builder and use it.

 #### Test the Template ####

 + Click on the + symbol (on the right corresponding to the template) in order to spin up a stack from this template.